OpenDevelopmentMekong/ckanext-odm_nav/README.md

 # Continuous deployment

 Everytime code is pushed to the repository, travis will run the tests available on **/tests**.
 In case the code has been pushed to **master** branch and tests pass, the **_ci/deploy.sh** script will be called for deploying code in CKAN's DEV instance.
-Analog to this, and when code from **master** branch has been **tagged as release**, travis will deploy to CKAN's PROD instance automatically
+Analog to this, and when code from **master** branch has been **tagged as release**, travis will deploy to CKAN's PROD instance automatically.

 # Copyright and License